-- Swappa’s fee is built right into the price of the listing and paid for by the buyer at the time of purchase.
+- Swappa’s fair fee is built right into the price of the listing.
 The small fee helps ensure users get what they paid for, and if the device doesn’t match with the buyer’s expectations, they are eligible for a refund.

 - Swappa uses PayPal for online marketplace transactions.
 When using PayPal, buyers have a number of options for their payment source including most debit cards, credit cards, PayPal Credit, etc. Regardless of your payment source selection, you’ll still be covered by PayPal’s protections.

 Safety and protections